 Bay Street Theater will select standards-based literature, and this program will be supported with teacher-developed lesson plans and reference materials.
 In addition, we will provide a "Q&A" session with the cast.

 LITERATURE LIVE! is designed specifically with middle and high school age students, their teachers and administrators in mind.
 In addition, Bay Street Theater will present the play on weekends for family audiences, and other types of groups (such as seniors, churches, and temples) who may wish to attend.

 You can bring a group of any size from 1 - 299!
 Call the Education Department at 631-725-0818 today!

 Join the drive to keep it alive!

-With the help of the Century Arts Foundation, Bay Street is proud to offer the Free Student Ticket Initiative for the fourth year in a row.
+With the help of the Century Arts Foundation, Bay Street Board of Trustees, are proud to offer the Free Student Ticket Initiative for the fourth year in a row.
 Student groups can attend a fully-staged professional production of a classic work of literature at no cost.
 The Free Student Ticket Initiative guarantees that student groups, regardless of economic and social circumstances, are able to participate in this crucial programming.
 With cuts to arts funding in schools, this program is more important than ever.

-Your gift of $150 will be matched dollar to dollar and will double your impact.
+Your gift of ANY SIZE will be matched dollar to dollar up to $100,000!